s523286/Wine-Reviews-By-Country/README.md

 Issue Tracker: https://github.com/s523286/Wine-Reviews-By-Country/issues

 ## Introductory
 We are doing a project in python to perform MapReduce functions on Wine Reviews.
-The functions we will be performing are to find the sum, count, minimum, and maximum.
+The functions we will be performing are sum, count, minimum, and maximum.

 ## Data Source
 We have taken a dataset of Wine Reviews which has 51MB.
 The variety of the dataset is structured.
 The file extension is .csv which means it is an excel file.
 The dataset provides information on the country the wine is from, the number of points that the wine was rated, and the price of the wine.